 3. “Hey Google, Self-Destruct”

 Are you a secret agent who uses your home as a secret base?
-If so, you might need to escape at any second if enemy agents find you.
+If so, you might need to escape at any second if the enemy finds you.
 For that, you can trigger Google Home’s self-destruct protocol:

 Actually, I think I’ll stick around.”